spring-projects/spring-ai/README.md

 The project targets and build artifacts compatible with Java 17+, but requires JDK 21 to build.
 This is enforced by the maven enforcer plugin.

+**NOTE:** Building Spring AI requires components that depend on your specific CPU architecture (PyTorch for example).
+MacOS has the ability to hide that detail for normal Java applications that will not work for building this project (this is not an issue for consuming the libraries).
+If you are unsure if you have the correct JDK distribution for your CPU, run the command `java -XshowSettings:properties -version 2>&1 | grep os.arch` from a fresh terminal to validate that it matches your machine.

 To build with running unit tests

 ```shell